The Project

 Supporting infrastructure:

-• Energy Storage System: on-site storage facilities – known as a Battery Energy Storage System (BESS) - would provide an important balancing service for the national grid whereby electricity generated by the solar PV panels could be stored on site at times when demand for electricity is low, then exported on to the electricity transmission system when demand peaks.
+Energy Storage System: on-site storage facilities – known as a Battery Energy Storage System (BESS) - would provide an important balancing service for the national grid.
+The BESS would store electricity generated by the solar PV panels at times when demand for electricity is low, with it then being exported on to the electricity transmission system when demand peaks.
 It could also be used to import and store electricity from the national grid until it is needed.